 Kellogg, an Air Force Veteran, served four and a half years on active duty, followed by nearly 18 years in the Air Force Reserves.
 He participates in the Greater Kansas City Program of Project Healing Waters, and the 9-foot, 8-weight rod he built in 2016 comes in handy for larger species like bass and carp in and around Kansas City.
 It also earned him a third-place finish in the National Rod Building Competition and a trip to Montana’s Healing Waters Lodge.

-He appreciates the support of sponsors like The Bob Woodruff Foundation, Disabled Veterans National Foundation, and the Hook & Hackle Company, who sponsor the annual rod-building competition, and Healing Waters Lodge, which provides fishing trips to program participants.
+He appreciates the support of sponsors like The Bob Woodruff Foundation and Disabled Veterans National Foundation, who sponsor the annual rod-building competition, and Healing Waters Lodge, which provides fishing trips to program participants.
 He wants them to know how grateful he is.

 “That was the trip of a lifetime,” Kellogg said of his week at Healing Waters Lodge.
 “Every day we went out on a different river – the Big Hole, the Smith, the Beaverhead, the Madison.
 We must have fished 100 miles of water.”
 Related: A memorable trip to Healing Waters Lodge